alphagov/notifications-utils/README.md

 # GOV.UK Notify - notifications-utils

-Shared python code for GOV.UK Notify, such as logging utils etc.
+Shared Python code for GOV.UK Notify applications.
+Standardises how to do logging, rendering message templates, parsing spreadsheets, talking to external services and more.

 ## Installing